9th Parliament of Sri Lanka: Government

-On 3 March 1989 President Ranasinghe Premadasa appointed D. B. Wijetunga as Prime Minister.
-The rest of the government had been appointed earlier on 18 February 1989.
+On 3 March 1989, President Ranasinghe Premadasa appointed D. B. Wijetunga as Prime Minister.
+The rest of the cabinet had been appointed earlier, on 18 February 1989.

 President Premadasa was assassinated on 1 May 1993.
-Parliament elected Prime Minister Wijetunga to succeed President Premadasa and was duly sworn in on 7 May 1993.
-On the same day President Wijetunga appointed Ranil Wickremasinghe to be the new Prime Minister.
+The parliament elected Prime Minister Wijetunga to succeed Premadasa as the president and was duly sworn in on 7 May 1993.
+The same day, President Wijetunga appointed Ranil Wickremesinghe as the new Prime Minister.

-President Wijetunga dissolved parliament on 24 June 1994, several months earlier than he need to.
+President Wijetunga dissolved parliament early on 24 June 1994, several months before the expiry of its term.

-Changes in party/alliance affiliations

-The 9th parliament saw the following defections: